20 Law Internships for High School Students in 2025

 Deadline: Varies by Position

 The Smithsonian Office of Internships provides high school students the opportunity to gain experience in the world’s largest museum, education, and research institution.
-There are a variety of virtual, hybrid, and in-person internship opportunities across the various different museums, such as the National Museum of Natural History, National Portrait Museum, National Museum of the American Indian, and a variety of others.
+There are a variety of virtual, hybrid, and in-person internship opportunities across various museums, such as the National Museum of Natural History, the National Portrait Museum, the National Museum of the American Indian, and a variety of others.

 Ages: 16-18